Rikki-Tikki-Tavi-12/OpenJones/README.md

 # OpenJones
 OpenJones implements a simulation of high speed ball bearings as described by A. Jones and T. Harris (race control theory).
-Assumes rotating inner race and stationary outer race.
+It assumes a rotating inner race and stationary outer race.

-Copyright (C) 2015 Samuel Sudhof
+Written by Samuel Sudhof in 2015

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by